 There were plenty of new faces on the Rice football offense this season.
 The freshman class had high expectations, but the most notable newcomers on that side of the ball were transfers.
 Rice brought in three graduates on the offensive line.
 They added a quarterback and a running back from Harvard.
 There was also one receiver from the junior college ranks.

 When it came to sorting through which new face had the biggest impact, the answer was fairly straight forward.
-Former JUCO wide receiver Brad Rozner, whose journey began with little fanfare, is our 2019 Rice Football Offensive Newcomer of the Year.
+Former JUCO wide receiver Bradley Rozner, whose journey began with little fanfare, is our 2019 Rice Football Offensive Newcomer of the Year.

-Brad Rozner didn’t make it a week into Rice football spring practices before his head started spinning.
+Bradley Rozner didn’t make it a week into Rice football spring practices before his head started spinning.
 The rigors of Rice academics combined with a thick playbook and a brand new offense had his mind working overtime.
 He looked at ease in one-on-one drills, but wasn’t able to translate that inate ability into the Owls’ scheme.
 Not yet.

 By the time the 2019 season arrived, Rozner was more or less prepared.
 He wouldn’t be eased in, rather, the 6-foot-5, 195-pound junior college product became the de facto replacement for big-bodied wideout Aaron Cephus who had been suspended indefinitely prior to the team’s first game.